Spope/curiosity/README.md

 It will avoid downloading thumbnails.
 Then it will remove non square pictures (somes are) and reduces them to 256X256px to increase pictures number (only a few are 1024px wide).
 After that, ffmpeg will create an .mp4 and .ogg videos at 10fps.

-Last scrapped sol will be saved into **exports/last-sol.txt** so only new sols will be scraped on next execution.
+Each downloaded picture will be saved into a MySQL database.
+It allow to scrap new sols only when executing the app.

 ##Specification